pseudoincorrect/food_prod_optimization/Readme.md

-# Food Production chain Optimisation (Industry 4.0)
+# Food Production chain Optimization (Industry 4.0)

 Optimization of the flow in a robotized food production chain.

-System regrouping maching vision, optimization and robot control to optimizing the flow of items on a conveyor belt.
+System regrouping machine vision, optimization and robot control to optimizing the flow of items on a conveyor belt.

 <br/>